On the charged boson gas model as a theory of high Tc superconductivity: Superconductivity by bound electrons

-In this section we construct a model for an unconventional superconductor based on a hypothesis, which states that there is a bound state of electrons as in the below.
-The hypothesis is seemingly unrealistic and is stated only qualitatively and in a minimal way.
-Still in \S 2.2 we derive a condition for a solid to have the so-called {\it apparent Fermi surface}, which gives rise to the superconductivity in our model.
-The model allows both the superconductivity without a (usual) Fermi surface and the other with one.
-We may say that \S 2.2 is the core which gives meaning to the rest of the paper.
-In \S 2.3 we discuss exclusively the case when there is a Fermi surface since the binding of electrons is not stable in that case.
-A few extra issues arising from the model are discussed in \S 2.4.
+In this section we construct a model for an unconventional superconductor exploiting a hypothesis that there is a bound state of electrons.
+Even if the hypothesis is stated minimally and only qualitatively, still we may provide a condition under which the bound state may persist stably.
+We will further observe that the bound electrons may accumulate in a very thin band to form the so-called {\it apparent Fermi surface}.
+The apparent Fermi surface appears to consist of `apparently' highest occupied electron states and therefore the nomenclature is justified.
+Our model of an unconventional superconductor is explained in \S 2.2 below exploiting the arguments of preceding subsections.
+The model allows superconductivity either without or with a Fermi surface.
+In \S 2.3 below we discuss a few more issues regarding the model.